GlareDB/glaredb.github.io/_glaredb/sq-functions/ndjson_scan.md

 Read newline-delimited json files from a local filesystem or supported object stores.

+The files may be compressed, for example: `.ndjson.gz`.

 URLs provided to `ndjson_scan` may also include glob characters to allow scanning multiple files when reading from S3, GCS, or a local filesystem.
 Globbed paths are not allowed when querying json files over HTTP/HTTPS.